MiaoXiao/rshell/README.md

 * Connector recognition
 * Comment recognition
 * Exit functionality
+* User and host computer recognition

+Combining multiple functions is possible, of course.

-##How to use (SHELL DOES NOT WORK YET)
+##How to use
-Simply run the main.cpp located inside src.
-This will open up the shell.
+You can compile rshell with:

+``make``

+In the root directory.
+This will create a bin file with the rshell executable.
+To run the executable from the root directory, run:

+``bin/rshell``

+To clean the bin file if you want to recompile rshell:

+``make clean``

 ##Prerequisites
 SDL library is required.

 ##Bugs
-They are probably everywhere.
+Future bugs will be documented here.

+*Any command over 50,000 characters will crash the shell.